Altitude Women's Down Sleeping Bag (25°F & 15°F)

 Frequently Asked questions

 Yes.
-The high-lofting down, cozy hood and draft collar, and extra Thermolite® insulation in the foot box provide the warmth you need for cold weather.
-For cold weather, we recommend the Altitude 15°F paired with a greater than 3.5 R-Value sleeping mat like the Women's Comfort Light Insulated.
+The high-lofting down, cozy hood and draft collar, and extra Thermolite® insulation in the foot box provide the warmth you need for the coldest temps.
+For more extreme conditions, try the Altitude 15°F sleeping bag and pair it with a sleeping pad that has 3.5 R-Value or higher, like the Women's Comfort Light Insulated.

-The main side zipper can be zipped to Sea to Summit Ascent, Trek or Traverse sleeping bags.
-The Altitude Regular and Long bags have the same side zipper length.
+Yes!
+This sleeping bag can be zipped together with our Ascent, Trek, or Traverse sleeping bag models.
+The Altitude's regular and long sizes have the same side zipper length.